2006 Green Bay Packers season

 This season resulted in an 8–8 record.
 After the firing of Mike Sherman, the Packers hired Mike McCarthy as their head coach.
-2006 would be McCarthy’s first year as head coach.
+2006 would be McCarthy's first year as head coach.
 The Packers improved from 4–12 the previous year to a .500 win average in 2006.
-The Packers failed to make the playoffs for the second straight year after the New York Giants gained the tie-breaker over the Packers in the last week of the 2006 NFL season.
+The Packers were effectively eliminated from playoff contention for the second straight year after the New York Giants gained the decisive tie-breaker over the Packers in the last week of the 2006 NFL season.

 Offseason

-After some uncertainty, quarterback Brett Favre announced on April 26, 2006 that he would indeed return for the 2006 season.
-The Packers also acquired Oakland Raiders three-time Pro Bowl cornerbackCharles Woodson through free agency later that day.
+After some uncertainty, quarterback Brett Favre announced on April 26, 2006, that he would indeed return for the 2006 season.
+The Packers also acquired Oakland Raiders three-time Pro Bowl cornerback Charles Woodson through free agency later that day.
 He officially signed with the team on May 9.

-The Packers drafted Ohio State linebacker A. J. Hawk with the fifth overall pick in the 2006 NFL Draft on April 29, 2006.
+The Packers drafted Ohio State linebacker A. J. Hawk with the fifth overall pick in the 2006 NFL draft on April 29, 2006.
 The Packers also traded star wide receiver (and potential holdout) Javon Walker to the Denver Broncos for a second round pick, which they then traded for multiple picks.